-The Hospital receives specific purpose funds from various sources including government, private sector and individuals.
+The Hospital receives specific purpose funds from various sources including government, private sector, foundations and individuals.
 The amounts are controlled by the Hospital, and are used to help achieve the Hospital objectives, notwithstanding that specific uses can be determined by the grantor or donor.
 Accordingly, the amounts are treated as revenue at the time they are earned or at the time control passes to the Hospital.

-The Hospital only earns interest on the special deposit account and in 2020-21, received \$0.007 million (\$0.105 million).
+The Hospital only earns interest on the special deposit account, and received no interest for 2021-22 (\$0.007 million) due to low interest rates.